Power and Predictive Dialing Modes

 Correction of max. simultaneous calls: 0.01

-3. Brief and Long Calls Equally: This template is suitable for projects that handle almost as much short phone calls as longer conversations.
+3. Brief and Long Calls Equally: This template is suitable for projects that handle almost as many short phone calls as longer conversations.
 This can be used efficiently in eg. telephone surveys, when some people are willing to answer questions in detail, but some are not.

 Agent limit: 2